It’s no secret: Behind every decision, purchase, and marketing program is a powerful data stream, and many times, some form… Read More

 According to financial planner, Michael Kitces, there are six stages or levels of account aggregation for clients, spanning account, advice, and automation tiers3.
 These levels get progressively more complex, and today’s aggregation solutions are only beginning to perform at the highest levels.

-The most basic levels of account aggregation allow you to collect data from your clients’ multiple apps and online accounts and add that data to a “one-stop” financial resource on your platform.
+The most basic levels of financial account aggregation allow you to collect data from your clients’ multiple apps and online accounts and add that data to a “one-stop” financial resource on your platform.
 Aggregating accounts this way allows you to have a complete overview of your clients’ financial pictures.
 That includes adding accounts “held away” to automated advice and execution tools to your client’s dashboard.

 With the most robust account aggregation program, you can incorporate all levels of data aggregation, allowing you to offer the most comprehensive financial advice and planning available.
 You can provide clients holistic portfolio performance reporting, full net worth reporting, including all their assets and liabilities, and categorized cash flow tracking.